***** SPOILER WARNING *****

 Star Wars: The Last Jedi is the eighth film in the main saga and the ninth Star Wars film (not counting the two Ewok films).
 It’s also the third Star Wars film to be released under the control of Disney since 2015’s The Force Awakens.
 As you’ll see from my recent in-depth retrospective on that film, it’s a film with much to admire and celebrate but also one with a great many flaws that it seems many hardcore fans aren’t willing to accept as they keep referring back to how bad George Lucas’ prequels were as some sort of excuse for any subsequent films to get a pass as long as they’re better than Episodes I -III.

 Given this somewhat experimental approach to writing a film review (it’s almost a retrospective of a new film as it’s only really intended for those who’ve already seen it), I’ll eschew my own style and go in hard.
 The film’s opening crawl is standard Star Wars fare and nothing that’s particularly extraordinary.
 This leads into an opening space battle with Poe Dameron at the fore of the Rebel’s defence against the First Order’s terrifyingly huge Dreadnaught, a supermassive Star Destroyer with planet-smashing capabilities.
 We are reintroduced to Domhnall Gleason’s sneering General Hux.
 If I thought he was a pantomime villain in The Force Awakens then he amps that up to a considerable degree here.
 Throughout the film he’s alarmingly over the top and to see yet more terrible acting from the usually talented Gleason is such a shame.
-The opening comedic exchange between Poe and Hux with Poe pretending he’s been put on hold would be perfectly acceptable if this was a comedy.
+The opening comedic exchange between Poe and Hux with Poe pretending he’s been put on hold would be perfectly acceptable if this film were a comedy.
 There’s always room for a bit of humour in a Star Wars film, but opening a film with comedy this broad immediately sets out something that won’t apply to everyone but will have great importance to those who grew up with the original trilogy.
 Namely that this isn’t a film cut from the same cloth as the original trilogy, it’s something quite different, tonally speaking at least.

 This broad humour, often bordering on camp with a mix of slapstick, will reoccur throughout.
 Quite how you feel about this will inform your subsequent enjoyment of The Last Jedi.
 Poe is seemingly invincible in the subsequent attack as he single handedly disarms the entire top section of this colossal ship.
 We learn that Poe is something of a hot headed maverick who’s willing to disobey orders to get the job done.
 Later on he’ll learn that he needs to think of the bigger picture and trust his more experienced superiors.
 It’s hardly complex character development but he’s at least a far more prominent player here, filling in the void left by the death of Han Solo.